unrealwork/atsd-use-cases/USVisaRefusal/README.md

 visas are issued for individuals seeking entry for business purposes, while B-2 visas are issued for tourism and non-business purposes.
 In this article, in order to come up with a total monetary value for visa refusal fees, we will apply these refusal rates to all visa types.

 As opposed to analyzing this information in Excel, it is much more convenient to interact with the data once it is loaded into a database.
-The [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) is a powerful tool when it comes to storing, analyzing, and visualizing datasets.
 We will use the following two aspects of ATSD to look into this dataset: interactive graphs from [Chart Lab](/ChartLabIntro/README.md) and tabular outputs from analytical [SQL queries](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#overview).
 You can load the dataset into your ATSD instance by following the steps provided at the [end of the article](#action-items).